(A chapter of Akayama DanJay.)

 “Their regimes killed tens of millions.”

-That made Jay tear up, and he couldn’t wipe the tears away.
+That made Jay tear up, and he couldn’t reach to wipe the tears away.
 “Can you really reconstruct the world of 2420 using worms from my era?”

 “Surely.
 The Wheel simulated eons.
 A few hundred years is nothing in comparison.
 Everything in my time-period can be deduced from yours.”